adam1297/adam1297/README.md

 Self-taught web developer and designer.
 ---------------------------------------

-I have been learning to code for more than a year now.
+I have been learning to code since summer of 2021.
 I specialize in front-end development with projects involving ReactJS, NodeJS, and Typescript.

 * 🌍  I'm based in Houston, Texas
 * 🖥️  See my portfolio at [this link!](http://adam1297.github.io/)